Caltech-IPAC/pyNEID/README.md

 NEID Table Access Protocol (TAP) Client
 ======================================

+*This repository is currently in alpha release.
+Features may be broken or missing.
+Please report any bugs to neid-help@ipac.caltech.edu*

+Contributions are welcome!
+If you wish to contribute code please create a fork and submit a pull request with a good description of the proposed changes.

 The NEID Table Access Protocol service is a general tool for making SQL queries against NEID database tables (which reside in an Oracle DBMS).
 TAP is a standard defined by the International Virtual